 The Sedgwick Reserve is used primarily as a scientific research site.
-In any given year 45 projects may run concurrently, with individual researchers spending an average of 14 days a year conducting their field studies.
-While most of the projects are based at UCSB, it is not uncommon for researchers to come from other states, and countries, to conduct work in this Mediterranean landscape.
-As a result of their hard work and dedication, Sedgwick scientists have 10- 25 journal manuscripts published annually that are based on Sedgwick research.
+In any given year more than 45 projects may run concurrently, with individual researchers spending an average of 14 days a year conducting their field studies.
+While many of our projects are based at UCSB, it is not uncommon for researchers to come from other states and countries to conduct work in this stunning Mediterranean landscape.
+As a result of their hard work and dedication, Sedgwick scientists have on average between 10 and 25 journal manuscripts published annually that utilize Sedgwick research.

 Sedgwick hosts up to two dozen university-level class visits each year that focus on biology, physical science, environmental management, social science/art, and education.
 While most classes come for just the day, the Field Station provides modern classroom space and facilities suitable for students to stay over for a night or more.

-Sedgwick’s volunteer docent program, 50 members strong, enable the visits of thousands to Sedgwick annually to participate in classes, docent-led hikes, workshops and community events.
-Volunteers maintain a native plant nursery at the Reserve, demonstration gardens and restoration projects, participate in work parties to clear trails and maintain facilities, take part in science and restoration projects and contribute thousands of hours of service annually to steward the Reserve and share it with others.
+Sedgwick’s docent program, more than 50 members strong, enables dedicated volunteers to participate in classes, docent-led hikes, workshops and community events.
+Volunteers maintain a native plant nursery at the Reserve, support demonstration gardens and restoration projects, participate in work parties to clear trails and maintain facilities, take part in citizen science monitoring, and contribute thousands of hours of service annually to the Reserve.

-The Reserve’s staff is committed to protecting our 5865 acres of natural resources and cultural heritage.
-Annual work plans are designed to safeguard the Reserve from wildfire, invasion by non-native species, erosion, overgrazing, abandoned research infrastructure and other threats to the Reserve’s viability.
-Infrastructure projects are currently underway to improve the Field Station utilities, including delivery of potable drinking water and building solar power to cover its electrical needs.
-Cultural restoration projects recently renovated three of the Field Station’s historic structures – the Hay Barn, the Ranch House and the Art Studio.
+The Reserve’s staff is committed to protecting our 5,865 acres of natural resources and cultural heritage.
+Annual planning occurs to safeguard the Reserve from wildfire, invasion by non-native species, erosion, overgrazing, abandoned research infrastructure and other threats to the Reserve.
+Cultural restoration projects recently renovated three of the Field Station’s historic structures – the hay barn, the ranch house and the studio.

-At the Reserve, science and education intersect simultaneously with pastoral uses: 15% of the Reserve’s acreage is earmarked for private market agriculture production.
-This allows agricultural ventures including organic row crop and stone fruit farming and seasonal cattle grazing, managed through University of California lease agreements.
+At the Reserve, science and education intersect and interact with pastoral uses; 15% of the Reserve’s acreage is earmarked for private market agriculture production.
+This allows agricultural ventures from organic row crop and stone fruit farming to seasonal cattle grazing, all managed through University of California lease agreements.